devios1/Gravl/README.md

 However it is recommended you avoid using strings for anything other than values, but Gravl is designed to be very general-purpose and therefore leaves that up to each particular implementation.

-###Escaping
-There are only two escaped characters in Gravl: backslash (`\`) and double-quote (`"`).
-Beyond this, strings are expected to contain the literal character you wish to encode.

-Like most languages, characters are escaped with the backslash in Gravl:

-	[Node attr="Use a \\ to \"escape\" characters in a string."]

 ###Child Nodes
 A node in Gravl is fully recursive and can contain an ordered set of other child nodes.
 Everything after the final attribute of a node (if any) are considered the child nodes of that node.